Biden campaign sharpens its barbs against Trump on immigration

 Kristian Ramos, a Democratic strategist, said that tactic should apply to Trump and others in the GOP.

 “I think you have to establish what our position is.
-And we’re a party for an orderly legal process for the southern border, and we want to reform a broken immigration system.
+And we’re a party for an orderly legal process for the southern border, and we want to reform a broken immigration system,” said Ramos.

 Ramos mentioned GOP Speaker nominee Rep. Jim Jordan (Ohio), a proponent of ending birthright citizenship; House Majority Leader Rep. Steve Scalise (R-La.), who allegedly once promoted himself as “David Duke without the baggage”; and Trump, who made “a feature of the Republican Party to be as extremist as possible.”